Aliases for STAT3 Gene

 Previous GeneCards Identifiers for STAT3 Gene

 The protein encoded by this gene is a member of the STAT protein family.
 In response to cytokines and growth factors, STAT family members are phosphorylated by the receptor associated kinases, and then form homo- or heterodimers that translocate to the cell nucleus where they act as transcription activators.
 This protein is activated through phosphorylation in response to various cytokines and growth factors including IFNs, EGF, IL5, IL6, HGF, LIF and BMP2.
 This protein mediates the expression of a variety of genes in response to cell stimuli, and thus plays a key role in many cellular processes such as cell growth and apoptosis.
 The small GTPase Rac1 has been shown to bind and regulate the activity of this protein.
 PIAS3 protein is a specific inhibitor of this protein.
-Mutations in this gene are associated with infantile-onset multisystem autoimmune disease and hyper-immunoglobulin E syndrome.
-Alternative splicing results in multiple transcript variants encoding distinct isoforms. [provided by RefSeq, Sep 2015]
+This gene also plays a role in regulating host response to viral and bacterial infections.
+Mutations in this gene are associated with infantile-onset multisystem autoimmune disease and hyper-immunoglobulin E syndrome. [provided by RefSeq, Aug 2020]

 GeneCards Summary for STAT3 Gene

 STAT3 (Signal Transducer And Activator Of Transcription 3) is a Protein Coding gene.
-Diseases associated with STAT3 include Hyper-Ige Recurrent Infection Syndrome and Autoimmune Disease, Multisystem, Infantile-Onset.
-Among its related pathways are Immune response_IL-12 signaling pathway and Interleukin-3, 5 and GM-CSF signaling.
-GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and sequence-specific DNA binding.
+Diseases associated with STAT3 include Hyper-Ige Recurrent Infection Syndrome 1, Autosomal Dominant and Autoimmune Disease, Multisystem, Infantile-Onset, 1.
+Among its related pathways are Immune response IL-23 signaling pathway and IL-6 signaling pathway.
+Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and sequence-specific DNA binding.
 An important paralog of this gene is STAT1.

 STATs (signal transducers and activators of transcription) are a family of seven transcription factors that form part of the JAK-STAT signaling cascade, the basis of the signal transduction mechanism for many cytokine receptors.
 STATs are activated by phosphorylation by JAKs.